Alcohol and Drug Use Statistics in Norman, OK

-Paying for Alcohol and Drug Rehab in Norman, OK
+Paying for Alcohol and Drug Rehab in Norman

-No matter your financial situation looks, you have several options for alcohol or drug rehab centers in Norman.
+No matter what your financial situation looks like, you have several options for alcohol or drug rehab centers in Norman.
 If you can demonstrate financial need, you could qualify for low-cost or free treatment at a local facility.
 Free rehab options within and near Norman include:

 Methadone clinics: If you need treatment for opioid dependence, you may be able to access low-cost or free medication-assisted treatment (MAT) at one of these local clinics.

-If you’d like to qualify for free treatment, one or more of the following Norman alcohol rehabs or drug rehabs may be able to help you:6
+If you’d like to qualify for free care, one or more of the following Norman drug rehabs may be able to help you:6

 - Millennium Community Services